-Do variations in the human Gip gene influence plasma levels of GIP and in turn, control of postprandial glycemia?
-Chang and colleagues identified SNPs in the 5-regions of several genes, including 3 variants in the Gip gene, with significant allelic differences in representation among populations of different ancestry.
+Similarly, variations in the human GIP gene may influence plasma levels of GIP and in turn, control of postprandial glycemia.
+Chang and colleagues identified SNPs in the 5-regions of several genes, including 3 variants in the GIP gene, with significant allelic differences in representation among populations of different ancestry.
 Transfection of reporter plasmids containing these GIP promoter variants into heterologous cells revealed reduced transcriptional activity.
 Analysis of a population of 123 Han-Chinese east-asian women who underwent glucose tolerance testing during week 23-29 of pregnancy revealed correlations between Gip genotpes and 1 h postglucose levels of GIP in patients with different Gip SNP variants.
 See Identification of Metabolic Modifiers That Underlie Phenotypic Variations in Energy-Balance Regulation Diabetes.
 2011 Feb 7.

 A subsequent study identified a specific genetic variant in the Gipr, the A allele of rs10424928, as a modifier of b-cell function and BMI.
 Human carriers of the A allele exhibited reduced insulin secretion in response to oral glucose, but normal insulin secretion in response to intravenous glucose.
 Furthermore, infusion of GIP into non-diabetic subjectes demonstrated that the TA/AA genotype exhibited reduced insulin secretion in response to GIP, but normal insulin secretion in response to GLP-1.
 The relative levels of islet Gipr mRNA transcripts were also significantly lower in islets from non-diabetic subjects.
 Nevertheless, GIP levels (fasting and post-glucose challenge) were lower in carriers of the TA/AA genotype.
 Intriguingly, BMI and waist circumference was also significantly reduced, and despite impaired beta cell function, the risk of diabetes was not increased in subjects with the A allele.
 The authors speculate that the detrimental effect of this "reduced functional Gipr allele" in the b-cell is offset by the benefical effect on body weight, and presumably, insulin sensitivity.
 GIP (1 nM) was also shown to increase islet osteopontin expression under conditions of 5 mM glucose and they raise the possibility that the cytoprotective actions of GIP may be mediated in part through osteopontin.
 See Pleiotropic Effects of GIP on Islet Function Involves Osteopontin Diabetes 2011 Sep;60(9):2424-33